Adlam4002/Week-9-project-social-media-platform/README.md

 I used a radix-ui element on my project.
 When I came to add one of the primitives I had already created and implemented all of my interactive elements.
 Due to this, I did not want to deconstruct what I had already made to add a pre-made component to the project.
 I settled on the separator primitive as it was useful to break up the page and wouldn’t have interfered with the elements I already had in place.

+I made several test accounts to use Clerk with.
+You can see/ access these accounts in app/lib/testaccounts.md

 ## Getting Started

 First, run the development server: